William A. “Beau” Holton, Jr.

 “I first met Beau in the late forties.
 He had come down to LSU from Chicago.
 His family was from the Amite area.
 We were in the same fraternity, Sigma Chi.
 Beau played on the LSU tennis team; and was known for his steady, steady forehand.
 He could put the ball anywhere he wanted to.
 At first he and I played on the same sports teams like basketball and baseball, and then he got me started playing tennis.
 Then, I started playing tennis everyday.”

 After college Beau joined the Navy.
 He entered flight training in Pensacola.
 His flight instructor was Richard “Dick” Gaskill.
 Gaskill also was the playing coach of the Pensacola NAS tennis team.
 Beau became a member of the NAS tennis team and traveled around the States, playing many college teams as well as representing the Navy in matches against other branches of the military.
-Gaskill had played varsity tennis as #1 at the Naval Academy and had won the All Navy Tennis Singles Champion.
+Gaskill had played varsity tennis at the Naval Academy and had won the All Navy Tennis Singles Champion.
 (Admiral Richard “Dick” Gaskill would later be the “Skipper” (commanding officer of the USS Nimitz.)

-“Dick” Gaskill remembers Beau
+“Dick” Gaskill remembers Beau:

 “In 1956-57 I was stationed here in Pensacola as the tennis coach and No. 1 player and our NAS team had 20 wins and only 2 losses.
 We played other military teams as well as colleges such as Alabama, South Carolina, Michigan State.
 We also came over to play LSU in Baton Rouge.

 In 1957 Beau was a flight student here and I was his instructor.
 He joined the team, usually playing number 2 or 3.
 He was a very good tennis player and everyone liked Beau.
 I would fly the team around in a Beechcraft.
+He went on to flying helicopters.
 Then in the late ‘70s we got reacquainted when he brought his sons up to the naval yard in Norfolk.
 I retired in 1981 and would come over to Baton Rouge and New Orleans.
 (My wife is from Baton Rouge).
 I would come over and play in the tournaments and stay with Beau.
 The last time I saw Beau was at the National ‘60s in Atlanta.
 When I found out he died I was really upset about it.”

 New Orleans Years